nrfconnect/sdk-nrf/samples/nrf9160/icalendar_parser/README.rst

    "TBj0/VLZjmmx6BEP3ojY+x1J96relc8geMJgEtslQIxq/H5COEBkEveegeGTLg==\n"
    "-----END CERTIFICATE-----\n"

+Please note the above certificate will expire after Dec 15 08:00:00 2021 GMT.

+To connect to other servers, you might need to provision a different certificate.
+You can download a certificate for a given server using your web browser.
+Alternatively, you can obtain it from a dedicated website like `SSL Labs`_.

+Certificates come in different formats.
+To provision the certificate to the nRF9160 DK/Thingy:91, it must be in PEM format.
 Note the ``\n`` at the end of each line.

 See the comprehensive `tutorial on SSL.com`_ for instructions on how to convert between different certificate formats and encodings.